ramgorthi04/gist/code_hints.md

 ```

 ### Calculate sales dollar and unit lift for every relevant SKU using discount rates and sales data from multiple months.
 THIS IS A HIGHLY COMPLEX TASK.
-USE THIS CODE TO MAKE SURE YOU DON'T MISS ANYTHING:
+FUCKING USE THIS CODE TO MAKE SURE YOU DON'T FUCKING MISS ANYTHING:
 ```
 import json
 from datetime import datetime